tryton/tryton-client/doc/usage.rst

 The following section describes the function of each menu bar entry in detail.
 A rule of thumb: All items of the menu bar that are suffixed by three dots (...) will open an intermediate :term:`dialog` for setting up the provided menu action.
-Most dialogs provides a *Cancel* button, used to stop the complete dialog process.
+Most dialogs provide a *Cancel* button, used to stop the complete dialog process.